In order to predict what will happen on August 25th, 2030, here is some history and perspective:

 [Emphasis added ]

-If the Nanopore technology results hold, most of these algorithms for sequencing will become effectively useless (for sequencing) as there is no need for chopping off DNA fragments and pieciing them back together...
+If the Nanopore technology results hold, most of these algorithms for sequencing will become effectively useless (for sequencing) as the DNA is chopped off in larger fragments than current sequencing technology and hence can easily be put back together...

 In summary, in this first part of this piece on predicting the future I described two technological steamrollers that will shape our technology landscape for the next 18 years.
 In part 2, I will describe the type of algorithms that will help us make sense of this tsunami of data being generated as a result of these two technologies.
 I will then try to translate this into what it will mean on August 25th, 2030.
 Stay Tuned.